tylergreulich/reactjs.org/content/docs/concurrent-mode-reference.md

  }
 ```

 This allows us to start showing the new text for the `input` immediately, which allows the webpage to feel responsive.
-Meanwhile, `MySlowList` "lag behind" for up to 2 seconds according to the `timeoutMs` before updating, allowing it to render with the current text in the background.
+Meanwhile, `MySlowList` "lags behind" for up to 2 seconds according to the `timeoutMs` before updating, allowing it to render with the current text in the background.

 **For an in-depth look at deferring values, you can read [Concurrent UI Patterns](/docs/concurrent-mode-patterns.html#deferring-a-value).**